 Encore Beach Club

-No 4th of July is complete without chowing down on barbequed meats.
-When you’re visiting Las Vegas, there’s no reason why you can’t enjoy this tradition.
-Vegas offers some seriously mouth-watering BBQ joints where you can eat pulled pork, brisket and baby back ribs to your heart’s content.
-Here are some of our favorite barbeque restaurants in Las Vegas.
+No 4th of July would be complete without chowing down on some grilled meats.
+Luckily, Las Vegas has some seriously good BBQ restaurants where you can get your fix of pulled pork, brisket, and baby back ribs.
+Want to know where to go?
+Here are some of our absolute favorites.

 Rick’s Rollin Barbeque & Tavern

-Located right next door to the world famous Gold and Silver Pawn Shop, this BBQ joint is one of the best in Vegas.
-Rick Harrison from the TV show “Pawn Stars” has partnered up with Rollin Smoke Barbeque to bring you delicious Southern food you have to taste to believe.
-Their menu features a brisket, pork and hotlink sandwich, fall-off-the-bone BBQ ribs, as well as favorite Southern sides like BBQ beans and smoked mac n cheese.
-They also have an all-you-can-eat option where you can sample everything off the menu with a pitcher of PBR beer.
+If you’re in Downtown Vegas taking a peek into the famous Gold and Silver Pawn Shop, head next door to this excellent BBQ joint.
+Rick Harrison from the show “Pawn Stars” teamed up with Rollin Smoke Barbeque to create a menu of southern food you’ll want to write home about.
+Choose from menu items like a brisket, pork and hotlink sandwich, fall-of-the-bone BBQ ribs, and your favorite sides like BBQ beans and smoked mac n cheese.
+Feeling hungry?
+They have an all-you-can-eat option that comes with a pitcher of PBR beer.

 Virgil’s Real BBQ

-Located in the bustling Linq Street Promenade, Virgil’s Real BBQ brings Southern smoked flavor to Las Vegas locals and visitors alike.
-Their meats are smoked right there in-house at a low temperature for 14 hours, using a mix of hickory and fruit woods for amazing flavor.
-Their BBQ chicken wings are hard to beat, with a rich, smoky flavor and a little bit of spiciness.
+On the Linq Promenade at the heart of the Vegas Strip, you’ll find Virgil’s Real BBQ, a favorite place to dine for locals and visitors alike.
+All their meats are smoked on-site at a low temperature for 14 hours, using a mix of hickory and fruit woods for incredible flavor.
+We dare you to find better BBQ chicken wings than theirs, which have a rich smoky flavor and a hint of spiciness.
 We love their Southern Style Surf & Turf, with grilled shrimp and your choice of BBQ meat.

-Located at Treasure Island, Gilley’s BBQ serves mouth-watering country favorites in a dining room that looks out over the Las Vegas Strip.
-Their baby back ribs are divine – hand-rubbed with Gilley’s special spices and pit-smoked for 3-4 hours over a mesquite fire, then slathered with sauce.
-We love their Brisket “Filet”, slow-braised in apple juice and smoked over mesquite.
-Gilley’s Saloon features line dancing, live music, and even a mechanical bull!
+Located at Treasure Island, Gilley’s BBQ serves delicious country favorites with a view over the Las Vegas Strip.
+You’ll love their baby back ribs: hand-rubbed with Gilley’s special spices and pit-smoked for 3-4 hours over a mesquite fire, then slathered with sauce.
+We also highly recommend their Brisket “Filet”, slow-braised in apple juice and smoked over mesquite.
+Gilley’s Saloon features live music with line dancing and a mechanical bull.

-There isn’t just one spot for watching the fireworks in Las Vegas on the 4th of July – the whole city lights up with over-the-top fireworks displays.
-No matter where you’re staying in Vegas, you’ll be able to enjoy the fireworks nearby.
-Here are the details for where to watch the main 4th of July fireworks displays in Vegas.
+The whole Las Vegas Valley lights up on the 4th of July with spectacular fireworks displays.
+No matter which hotel you’re staying at, you won’t be far from an amazing fireworks show.
+Here’s where to watch the main 4th of July fireworks in Las Vegas.

 The Las Vegas Strip

-Things get pretty jam packed on the 4th of July, with people crowding to the Las Vegas Strip to watch the spectacular fireworks display.
-Multiple hotels take part in the synchronized display, including Caesar’s Palace, the Aria, Treasure Island, The Venetian, Planet Hollywood, the STRAT, and the all new Resorts World.
+Things get pretty jam-packed on the 4th of July, with crowds of people heading to the Las Vegas Strip to watch the out-of-this-world fireworks display.
+Multiple hotels take part in the synchronized display, including Caesar’s Palace, the Aria, Treasure Island, The Venetian, Planet Hollywood, the STRAT, and the all-new Resorts World.
 That means no matter where you are on the Strip, you’ll be able to get a view of the pyrotechnics.
-The fireworks start at 11pm.
+The fireworks start at 9 pm.

 Downtown Las Vegas

 If you’re staying in Downtown Las Vegas, you can catch the 4th of July fireworks display that The Plaza Hotel goes all-out for every year.
-Main Street shuts down for pedestrians to use, and at 10pm the fireworks shoot off from multiple areas of The Plaza’s property.
+Main Street shuts down to be pedestrian access only, and at 10 pm the fireworks shoot off from multiple areas of The Plaza’s property.

 Summerlin and Henderson

-If you want to avoid the chaos of Downtown and the Vegas Strip on 4th of July, you can still catch stunning fireworks displays at Red Rock Resort in Summerlin and Green Valley Ranch Resort in Henderson.
-These displays are perfect for families, and don’t hold back on the spectacular pyrotechnics.
-These fireworks displays start at 9pm.
+If you want to avoid the crowds Downtown and on the Vegas Strip on the 4th of July, you can still catch stunning fireworks displays at Red Rock Resort in Summerlin and Green Valley Ranch Resort in Henderson.
+These displays are perfect for families and don’t hold back on the stunning pyrotechnics.
+These fireworks displays start at 9 pm.